 The Kidzpositive Family Fund(KFF) was founded in 2001 by Dr Paul Roux with a group of healthcare professionals at Groote Schuur Hospital, when they decided to establish a service dedicated solely to the care of children with HIV/AIDS.
-Medical care alone would not be enough to support HIV-affected families, and so the Kidzpositive Family Fund was born.
-An NGO dedicated to the objective of raising support for the daily needs of families affected by HIV/AIDS.
+Medical care alone would not be enough to support HIV-affected families, and so the Kidzpositive Family Fund was born, as an NGO dedicated to the objective of raising support for the daily needs of families affected by HIV/AIDS.
 Sadly, in October 2016 the Board of Kidzpositive Family Fund was forced to discontinue all support programmes and retrench all staff, because it was no longer possible to raise funds necessary to sustain operations.
-Beatrice Delpierre, a long-term client of the Positive Beadwork Project came to hear that the PBP was about to be terminated.
-She decided to take the project under her wing, to maintain an income-generating opportunity for the bead workers.
+Beatrice Delpierre, a long-term client of the Positive Beadwork Project heard that the project was about to be terminated and decided to take the project under her wing.